outmoded/hapi-contrib/Style.md

 ### Callback

   - First argument must always be `err`
+  - Inline callbacks should use arrow functions
   - If a function takes a `callback` argument, it **must** be called on `process.nextTick()`.
 Otherwise, the argument name **must** be `next` to clearly declare that it may get called on same tick
   - Callbacks should always be called with explicit `return`

+### Promises

+  - Public interfaces should (not must) return a promise when no callback is provided
+  - Promises should not be used internally
+  - Only native promises are allowed.
+Third party promise implementations are not allowed